Digital-Identity-Labs/little_disco/README.md

   - Simple, fast, clear user interface with familiar layout
   - Suggestions for new users based on IP addresses, geo-location, shared cookies and other hints
   - Integrated search with fuzziness and weighting to help find IdPs
-  - Passive Discovery for when you don't want show a user interface at all
+  - Passive Discovery for when you don't want to show a user interface at all
   - Optional service menu to help users access or test certain services
   - Simplified UI for business and research and niche contexts
-  - Can easily show hidden IdPs (which are not needed by most users but are sometimes needed for testing)
+  - Users can easily show hidden IdPs (which are not needed by most users but are sometimes needed for testing)

 Little Disco's notable features for system administrators: